jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

       (ii) the value of the assets in the scheme is less than the value of the liabilities in respect of the scheme, including contingent liabilities (and for this purpose section 4(4) of the Companies Act 1993 applies in respect of the scheme as if it were a company)
   - **inspection period** means the period commencing on the third working day after the day on which notice of intention to inspect is served on the issuer by the person concerned and ending with the eighth working day after the day of service
   - **interim stop order** has the meaning set out in section 465
+  - **intermediary** , in subpart 6A of Part 6, has the meaning set out in section 446Q
   - **investment authority** has the meaning set out in section 432A(3)
   - **investment manager** means, in relation to a managed investment scheme, a person to whom a manager of the scheme has contracted the investment of some or all of the scheme property
   - **investor** includes—